 Those other pages cover what's new and differs from single-workspace apps that you might've built.
-But how do you migrate an existing single-workspace app (one that's ready for Enterprise) into an org-wide deployment?
+But how do you migrate an existing single-workspace app (one that's ready for Enterprise) into an organization-wide deployment?

-Here are a few tips to keep in mind to make the transition from single-workspace to org graceful.
+Read on for tips to keep in mind to make the transition from single-workspace to organization graceful.

 First things first: you'll want to specify in your app config that your app may be deployed to an entire Enterprise org.